Aider-AI/aider/examples/README.md

 to generate and edit code with GPT-4.
 Some things to note in the transcripts:

-## Transcript formatting

-#### > The user's chat messages are bold and shown on a prompt line.
-They contain they user's change requests, clarifications, etc.

-> Output from the aider tool is shown in a blockquote

-Responses from GPT-4 are in a plain font, and often include colorized code blocks that specify edits to the code.

 ## Things to notice

 In the `aider` output, you will see the tool: